weinbe58/tfim_qmc/README.md

    * `"pzpz"` polarized along the positive z-axis on both sides
    * `"pxpx"` polarized along the positive x-axis on both sides
    * `"tr"` tperiodic SSE trace boundary conditions.
- * `std::string output_file`: string which the output should be written to.
+ * `std::string output_file`: string which constains the output file, which the data should be written to.

 ## public methods of qaqmc:
  * `void write_out(void)`: write the current measurement results to the output file.